Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Experiments

 \section{Experiments}

-\begin{maybeappendix}{exphead} We test two applications, and show results and analysis in the Appendix: the range-sum query with updates (Appendix \ref{sec:exp:rangesum}), and the inverted index with AND-queries (Appendix \ref{sec:indexapp}).
-For both we use some number of threads continually to do queries, and one thread to invoke updates.
-The queries, as well as the updates themselves, can be either sequential or parallel (using more than one thread).

-In the experiments we use a (fully) persistent~\cite{driscoll1989making} tree structure as the underlying structure, implemented as part of a C++ library PAM~\cite{pam}.
-In this library persistence is implemented using path copying and reference counter garbage collection.
-The reference counter is maintained with fetch-and-adds.

-In the first application (concurrent range-sum), both update and query are sequential.
-We do in-depth study in the number of queries, query and update throughput affected by different factors of overhead (e.g., GC), and contention on versioning.
-In the second application both update and query are parallel, and we directly use PAM to test this simple use example.
+In this section, we study the performance of our approach using ordered maps implemented with balanced binary trees.
+For the ordered maps we use the C++ PAM library~\cite{pam} since it already supports functional tree structures, and has a reference counting collector.
+For the experiments, we have implemented five versions of the \VerMain{}: our \PSWF{} algorithm, our algorithm without helping, an imprecise version based on epochs, an imprecise version based on hazard pointers, and a blocking version based on RCU.
+We do not compare to general purpose software transactional memory systems since previous results show they are not competitive to direct concurrent implementations~\cite{Gramoli15}.

+We run two types of experiments.
+The first studies query and update operations under a single-writer multi-reader concurrent setting.
+The experiments are designed to understand the overheads of the different \VerMain{} algorithm and how much garbage they leave behind.
+The second type measures the throughput of concurrent operations on functional trees, comparing to five existing trees (or skiplists).
+It uses batching for our functional tree structure.
+The goal is to understand the overhead of using functional trees.

-We use a 72-core Dell R930 with 4 x Intel(R) Xeon(R) E7-8867 v4 (18 cores, 2.4GHz and 45MB L3 cache), and 1Tbyte memory.
+\myparagraph{Setup.} For all experiments, we use a 72-core Dell R930 with 4 x Intel(R) Xeon(R) E7-8867 v4 (18 cores, 2.4GHz and 45MB L3 cache), and 1Tbyte memory.
 Each core is 2-way hyperthreaded giving 144 hyperthreads.
-Our code was compiled using g++ 5.4.1, which supports the Cilk Plus extensions.
-We compile with \texttt{-O2}.
-We use \texttt{numactl -i all} in all experiments.
-It evenly spreads the memory pages across the processors in a round-robin fashion. \end{maybeappendix}
+Our code was compiled using g++ 5.4.1 with the Cilk Plus extensions.
+We compile with \texttt{-O3}.
+We use \texttt{numactl -i all} in all experiments, evenly spreading the memory pages across the processors in a round-robin fashion.
+All the numbers are taken by averaging of 3 runs.
+In experiments, we use ``threads'' to refer to ``processes'' as we use in our theoretical analysis.